 Best For Bumpy Skin: CeraVe SA Body Lotion for Rough and Bumpy Skin

 - Why We Love It: The CeraVe SA lotion is one of the most frequently recommended formulas by dermatologists to transform bumpy skin texture.
-Through an intelligent blend of exfoliating acids and conditioning agents, this sloughs away flaky skin to reveal a soft, radiant glow.
+Through an intelligent blend of exfoliating acids (salicylic and lactic acids) and conditioning agents (hyaluronic acid and ceramides), this sloughs away flaky skin to reveal a soft, radiant glow.
+Because its exfoliating, designed to alleviate the likes of keratosis pilaris, we’d start by applying to targeted areas a few times per week.
+Start slow to build up tolerance, and consult with your dermatologist if you have any concerns.

 - Key Ingredients: Salicylic acid, lactic acid, hyaluronic acid, ceramides